 Key for our health, fertility and creative power

 Here’s a closer look at why keeping our midriffs warm with wraps is so important for our health and well-being – and why exposing our tender centre to the cold (as is the scary fashion trend among teenage girls) does us such great harm.

 Haramakis and other belly wraps cover:

 - our Kidneys, which are the guardians of the original energy we received when we were conceived, thus the source of the energy that animates all other organs and tissues.
 They are like the batteries of our body.
 Cold drains their energy, thereby depleting our overall reserves.
-When our Kidneys get cold, it is like the fire going out in our system, so we always feel cold and lose our motivating drive.
+When our Kidneys get cold, it is like the fire going out in our system, so we always feel cold, lack energy and lose our motivating drive.
 Worse still, as the Kidneys are the organs most intimately connected to our female sexual health, Coldness leads to all kinds of reproductive system problems, including low libido and fertility issues.

 - our vital energy centre (our Hara in Japanese or Lower Dantian in Chinese), located two inches below the navel and back into the centre of the abdomen.
 The Lower Dantian provides the driving force to circulate energy around our body.
 Coldness here is a sign of low vital energy and causes stagnation in our core, so whatever energy we do have does not circulate freely.
 This, in turn, affects our blood circulation.
 As a result, we feel cold, weak, tired, apathetic and slide into ill-health.